rituvermaCS/Eggy-Bowl/README.md

 ## Requirements 💻🔧
 You need to have Python already installed on your computer.
-If you do not have Python already, head over to [the official python site](https://www.python.org/) and download the latest version.
+If you do not have Python installed already, head over to [the official python site](https://www.python.org/) and download the latest version.

 ## Contributing Guidelines ✍️
 Before moving to further steps, make sure you read our [Contributing Guidelines](https://github.com/rituvermaCS/Eggy-Bowl/blob/main/CONTRIBUTING.md).